romnoelp/romnoelp/README.md

 ![](https://komarev.com/ghpvc/?username=your-github-username&color=BE3144)
 ![Header](./introHeader.png)

 <p align="justify">I'm a passionate programmer and a web developer.
-My journey into tech began with a love for video games starting with *Dark Souls*.
-That curiositiy about how games are built sparked my interest in programming, eventually leading me to pursue my **Computer Science** degree at New Era University.</p>
+My journey into tech began with a love for video games starting with Dark Souls.
+That curiositiy about how games are built sparked my interest in programming, eventually leading me to pursue my Computer Science degree at New Era University.</p>

 ## Education
 **Elementary**